wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 [1, 2, 3, 4]
 ```

-But it's ok, nothing of that matter anymore because we now have the useful sets in our arsenal:
+But it's ok, nothing of that matters anymore because we now have the sets in our arsenal:

 ```python
 >>> my_list = [1, 2, 3, 2, 3, 4]